Atal Bihari Vajpayee: Second term: 1998–1999

 After the fall of the two United Front governments between 1996 and 1998, the Lok Sabha was dissolved and fresh elections were held.
 The 1998 general elections again put the BJP ahead of others.
 A number of political parties joined the BJP to form the National Democratic Alliance (NDA), and Vajpayee was sworn in as the prime minister.
 The coalition was an uneasy one, as apart from the Shiv Sena, none of the other parties espoused the BJP's Hindu-nationalist ideology.
 Vajpayee has been credited for managing this coalition successfully, while facing ideological pressure from the hardline wing of the party and from the RSS.
 Vajpayee's government lasted 13 months until mid-1999 when the All India Anna Dravida Munnetra Kazhagam (AIADMK) under J. Jayalalithaa withdrew its support.
 The government lost the ensuing vote of confidence motion in the Lok Sabha by a single vote on 17 April 1999.
 As the opposition was unable to come up with the numbers to form the new government, the Lok Sabha was again dissolved and fresh elections were held.

 Nuclear tests

-In May 1998, India conducted five underground nuclear tests in the Pokhran desert in Rajasthan, 24 years after its first nuclear test (Smiling Buddha) in 1974.
+In May 1998, India conducted five underground nuclear tests in the Pokhran desert in Rajasthan, 24 years after its first nuclear test, operation Smiling Buddha in 1974.
 Two weeks later, Pakistan responded with its own nuclear tests making it the newest nation with declared nuclear capability.
 While some nations, such as France, endorsed India's right to defensive nuclear power, others including the United States, Canada, Japan, Britain and the European Union imposed sanctions on information, resources and technology to India.
 In spite of intense international criticism and steady decline in foreign investment and trade, the nuclear tests were popular domestically.
 In effect, the international sanctions imposed failed to sway India from weaponising its nuclear capability.
-US sanctions against India and Pakistan were eventually lifted after just six months.
+US sanctions against India and Pakistan were eventually lifted after just six months.Several commentators interpreted the tests as an assertion of strategic autonomy and national self-confidence, consistent with Vajpayee's view of India as a civilisational state entitled to a secure and independent global role.
+Srinath Raghavan notes international support India gained during and after the Kargil War.